meltano/handbook/src/_peopleops/compensation.md

 #### Process to Nominate Someone for a Bonus
 - Contact the person’s manager with the nomination info (name of person and why you are nominating them).
 - Once the manager approves the nomination, the manager will let the person know in their 1:1 and announce in Slack (`internal-chatter`).
-- Manager must also add the deatil to the [Bonus Sheet](https://docs.google.com/spreadsheets/d/1uuiJj5tySFO6XtjnkiGV0mOuysU3N4xECp1aF8xLpEg/edit#gid=0) so the person can get paid out.
+- Manager must also add the detail to the [Bonus Sheet](https://docs.google.com/spreadsheets/d/1uuiJj5tySFO6XtjnkiGV0mOuysU3N4xECp1aF8xLpEg/edit#gid=0) so the person can get paid out.
 Ops will handle bonus allocation in new payroll.

 #### Valid and Invalid criteria for discretionary bonuses